FaithTech-Austria/permacultr-data-broker/README.md

 ## Next steps

 - Write function for processing netcdf file.
-  - Calculate monthly aggregated wind speed and wind direction from u and v component (x)
-  - Refactor code
-  - Integrate wind into API
+  - Qualitative validation of wind data by using some example areas and check wind patterns